GST SOP on GST returns scrutiny for FY 2017-2018 and FY 2018-2019

 The provisions for scrutiny of GST returns are specified under Section 61 of the Central Goods and Service Tax Act, 2017 and Rule 99 of the CGST Rules, 2017.
-A Scrutiny Module for online scrutiny of returns is not available.
-Thus, the Central Board of Indirect Taxes and Customs (CBIC) has issued the following SOP (Standard Operating procedure) to ensure uniformity in selecting returns for scrutiny.
+A Scrutiny Module for online scrutiny of returns has been made available in May 2023 for scrutiny of returns filed in FY 2019-20 onwards.
+Thus, the Central Board of Indirect Taxes and Customs (CBIC) has issued two SOP (Standard Operating procedures) to ensure uniformity in selecting returns for scrutiny in 2022 for FY 2017-18 and FY 2018-19 as well as in 2023 for FY 2019-20 onwards.

 Section 61 Scrutiny of returns